If you want to learn excellent test-taking strategies for high schoolers, read on to learn more!

 Wondering how to improve your test-taking skills?
-If you feel you’ve fallen into a pattern of poor habits, don’t worry, you’re not alone.
-Many high school students need help sharpening up their skills.
+If you feel you’ve fallen into a pattern of poor habits, don’t worry!
+Many students need help sharpening their skills.
 There are many ways to feel more confident and ready to tackle any exam!

-If you’re wondering how to improve your test-taking skills and study habits, you can quickly improve them with enough consistency and care.
-These are some of the best ways to improve your general test-taking skills.
+These are some of the best ways to improve your general skills.

 While new topics and ideas may be fresh in your mind right after class, time takes a toll on anyone’s memory.
-Reviewing information as you learn means you’re taking steps to ensure your new knowledge is committed to your long-term memory.
-You can save yourself a lot of time and headache later trying to “relearn” a concept!
+Reviewing information regularly helps commit your new knowledge to long-term memory.
+You can save time later trying to “relearn” a concept!

 Cramming is one of the most stressful study strategies.
 It’s also a surefire way to drain your happiness.
 Cramming commits a lot of information to your short-term memory in a relatively short time frame.
 While cramming may help you sail through test day, it’s not doing you any long-term favors, especially if the information comes up on another test later.

 Studies have found that in the weeks and months following an exam or test, “the relative advantages of a spaced-out study strategy assert themselves.
 Much of what crammers forget, as they dive into the next semester, spacers tend to retain.”

 Think realistically about how many times per week and how long you have to sit down and study.
-Whatever you decide, ensure it’s consistent: you need to stick to your study habits to make them habits.
+Ensure it’s consistent: you need to stick to your study habits to make them habits.

-If you’re unsure what works for you yet, don’t be afraid to play around with different methods.
-If you don’t feel confident in your test-taking skills, you simply may not be using the best method for you yet.
+If you’re unsure what works for you, don’t be afraid to play around with different methods.
+If you don’t feel confident in your test-taking skills, you simply may not be using the best method yet.

-Keep your eyes on the clock as you work through your multiple-choice test.
-Spending too much time on just one question may leave you feeling pushed for time near the end.
-If you feel stuck, move on to the next question and return to the challenging question later.
-Implement this habit in your studying too.
+Spending too much time on one question may leave you feeling crunched for time as you near the end.
+If you’re stuck, move on and come back later.

 Easier said than done, right?
-However, this is a crucial part of improving your testing skills.
-When you sit down to take the test, your anxiety could intensify.
+However, this is a crucial part of improving your test-taking abilities.
 Test anxiety is a real thing that happens to many students.

 Harvard offers these tips to help you through anxiety in the middle of a test: